 Alleys: Alleys will not be plowed except to maintain essential City services.

 Public Parking Lots: Plowed within 12 hours of the end of snow event by Street Division.
 Parking lots and sidewalks administered by the Kalispell Parking Commission are not covered by this Policy.

 CBD-Street Parking: Snow moved from parking areas within 24 hours of snow event by Street Division, depending on severity of occurrence.

 Sidewalks: Sidewalks at City operated facilities shall be cleared within 36 hours of end of snowfall.
 Clearing snow from sidewalks adjacent to private property is the responsibility of the property owner or resident.
 City Code Sec.
 24-17.

 Sanding/Ice Control: Use of street sanding abrasives and chemicals will be dictated by specific weather and road conditions of each snow event.
-Street sanding abrasives and Magnesium Chloride solution shall be used sparingly and only when application will produce a proven result.
-Sanding abrasives generally will not be used except when a solution of Magnesium Chloride will be ineffective.
+Street sanding abrasives and Sodium Chloride solution, with rust inhibitor, shall be used sparingly and only when application will produce a proven result.
+Sanding abrasives generally will not be used except when a solution of Sodium Chloride will be ineffective.

 Private Driveways: City plows are not responsible for clearing private driveways or snow from private property.

 Plowing Private Property: It is strictly forbidden for a city plow to clear snow or ice from private property unless it must be done to allow emergency vehicle access.
 Pushing snow from private property onto the public streets or sidewalks is also prohibited by the City Code section 24-18.